 Real-world usage best illustrates the differences between these sensors.
 Accelerometers are used to determine acceleration, though a three-axis accelerometer could identify the orientation of a platform relative to the Earth's surface.
 However, once that platform begins moving, its readings become more complicated to interpret.
 For example, in a free fall, the accelerometer would show zero acceleration.
 In an aircraft performing a 60-degree angle of bank for a turn, a three-axis accelerometer would register a 2-G vertical acceleration, ignoring the tilt entirely.
 Ultimately, an accelerometer cannot be used alone to assist in keeping aircrafts properly oriented.

 Accelerometers instead find use in a variety of consumer electronic items.
-For example, among the first smartphones to make use of it was Apple’s iPhone 3GS with the introduction of such features as the compass app and shake to undo.
+For example, among the first smartphones to make use of it was Apple's iPhone 3GS with the introduction of such features as the compass app and shake to undo, according to Wired.

 A gyroscope would be used in an aircraft to help in indicating the rate of rotation around the aircraft roll axis.
 As an aircraft rolls, the gyroscope will measure non-zero values until the platform levels out, whereupon it would read a zero value to indicate the direction of "down."
 The best example of reading a gyroscope is that of the altitude indicator on typical aircrafts.
 It is represented by a circular display with the screen divided in half, the top half being blue in color to indicate sky, and the bottom being red to indicate ground.
 As an aircraft banks for a turn, the orientation of the display will shift with the bank to account for the actual direction of the ground.